coin-or-tools/ThirdParty-HSL/README.md

 5. Run `make` to build the HSL library (namestem `coinhsl`).

 6. Run `make install` to install the HSL library and header files.

+For Coin-HSL Archive, follow the above steps, but download from https://licences.stfc.ac.uk/product/coin-hsl-archive and adjust the tarball names accordingly.
+Make sure that the directory with the source files is still called `coinhsl`.

 ## Use of generated library for runtime-loading by Ipopt